- 2023/01 Spring Festival send love for a warm year

-- 2022/11/22 the inmates' cultural and recreational activities group shooting competition
+- 2023/06/30 The detainee cultural and recreational activities installation art competition

 - Inmates in Keelung Prison (Monthly)